How to report storm damage after severe weather - NewsBreak

 - A description of the damage as best as you can

-There is a form that can be used on the National Service website to put all the details in to send to your local office as well.Teen caught in famous tornado video to get new truck
+There is a form that can be used on the National Service website to put all the details in to send to your local office as well.When SEVERE WEATHER strikes, seconds matter.
+Download the StormTracker 13 App

 As a reminder, you should not assume a tornado caused damage because straight-line winds can also cause extensive damage.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.